 Businesses migrating to the cloud environment should establish proper logging, monitoring, and security analysis in the cloud, especially when transferring data and applications from in-house servers.
 They should identify simple script errors that can potentially bring business operations to a halt or open loopholes that hackers exploit.
 Automation procedures during cloud migration present unexpected nuisances that enterprises should address.
 Security teams can deploy granular monitoring of cloud resources access and control.
 Security information and event management solution (SIEM) is essential since it enables users to centralize alerts and logging while incorporating analytics, automation, and machine learning to detect and flag unusual activities.
 User analytics and monitoring platforms help detect breaches quicker by analyzing behavior to create a standard user profile for an employee and the device they use to access cloud resources.
 If any activity is abnormal from the user profile expectations, the monitoring system immediately sends an alert to security teams, indicating an outsider’s presence.

 Data Backup before the Migration

 An organization opting to transfer applications and data from on-premise data centers to the cloud should back up information in separate locations.
-A complete backup and restore solution for cloud workloads gives a business the ability to perform business process restore in case or challenges during the migration stage.
-In essence, a company can implement a third-party backup solution that features capabilities such as data recovery options, backup to a separate cloud provider, easy to use solution, automatic operations, scalable storage, security certifications, and data privacy protection.
+A complete backup and restore solution for cloud workloads gives a business the ability to perform business process restore in case of challenges during the migration stage.
+In essence, a company can implement a third-party backup solution that features capabilities such as data recovery options, backup to a separate cloud provider, easy-to-use solution, automatic operations, scalable storage, security certifications, and data privacy protection.